 More ideas (and source citations) at: http://www.pinterest.com/bcparented

 For my full collection of theme-based “Fun with Toddlers”, click on “Fun with Toddlers series” in the right hand side bar.
-Or if you would like them in printable handout form to share with students, click here.
+These are great for parents or for teachers and librarians doing storytime for toddlers or preschoolers.
+If you would like theme information in printable handout form to share with students, click here.